 How does Google decide the search rankings?

-Website Quality: This is based around the technologies your website uses, for example HTTPs, caching, and usability.
+Website Quality: This is based on the technologies your website uses, for example, HTTPS, caching, and usability.
 This is an overall picture of how ‘good’ your website is.
 This should all be sorted as part of your website build but tweaks may be necessary depending on when the website was completed.

 Mobile Friendliness: The majority of page views now come from mobile devices and Google will crawl your website from a mobile device.
 If your website isn’t friendly you can be sure to struggle to rank on the first page, never mind the top 3.

 Website Authority: Website authority is made up of a mixture of domain age, URL relevance, and inbound links.
 These factors all come together to give a picture of how trustworthy your website is.